-1.046 New York Readers on Their Plans for a Pandemic Summer
+1,046 New York Readers on Their Plans for a Pandemic Summer

 “Bleak.
 Hopefully some restrictions on being in public in small groups safely distanced will happen soon and I think that would be enough to get most New Yorkers through the season.
 I think if the parks and beaches are an option, in a responsible way, that would be enough for me.
 Though we’ll all miss the city we live here to experience until it returns in full force.”

 “A lot of alone time!
-And maybe some socially distanced bbqs in friends’ backyards in the suburbs.
-Maybe an outdoor restaurant excursion in July if things are still trending well.
+And maybe some socially distanced BBQs in friends’ backyards in the suburbs.
+Maybe an outdoor-restaurant excursion in July if things are still trending well.
 Normally a beach person but I don’t think people will be good about masks and staying apart, so probably not going to venture there except in early mornings or in the evening.”

 “I usually work at a summer camp; that’s not happening and so my summer looks grimly unstructured.
 Once I get word about how my fall classes will operate, I’m sure I’ll have to figure out how to spend the summer prepping [for] those.
 I’d love to travel to see my family, but right now I don’t feel ethically or logistically comfortable.
 My state keeps getting more and more open with no medical reason to do so.
 It’s going to be a very long summer.”

-“Boring and monotonous, with countless trips to the liquor store, the park and the grocery store (in that order).”
+“Boring and monotonous, with countless trips to the liquor store, the park, and the grocery store (in that order).”

 “We are getting married in July and will likely only do so with ten or less guests locally.
 It was originally supposed to be a destination wedding and then a honeymoon to South Africa.
 Summer will definitely be less exciting than it was supposed to be!”